TuomoKu/SPX-GC/README.md

 * **playchannel**: CasparCG playout channel
 * **playlayer**: CasparCG playout layer
 * **webplayout**: a number between 1..20, or "-" for none

+> `Layer` is a number between 1..20.
+Layer 1 is at the very back and 20 is the highest ("closest to the camera").
+Layers can be changed for each template in each project separately in the Project Settings.

 * **out**: how layer should be taken out:
   * `manual` default way: press STOP to animate out
   * `none` play only.
 Suitable for wipes / bumpers